DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

-Doreen Wittenbols, who works at Urban Resort's financial department, but also used to live at the Plantage Doklaan, one of Amsterdam's legalized squats, confirms the fundamental difference between living and working in such a place, and working in an art factory*.* She thinks that the basis on which a squat functions does not translate well into the current context.
+Doreen Wittenbols, who works at Urban Resort's financial department, but also used to live at the Plantage Doklaan, one of Amsterdam's legalized squats, confirms the fundamental difference between living and working in such a place, and working in an art factory.
+She thinks that the basis on which a squat functions does not translate well into the current context.
 ‘Much of the public funding for young artists has disappeared now, and artists have never earned much to begin with.
 When